mbsbahru/mbsbahru.github.io/projects/vivace_gui.md

 ---
-title: Control Interface of the VIVACE Renewable Energy Converter
+title: Control Interface of the VIVACE Renewable Energy Converter (2023)
 ---

-## Control Interface of the VIVACE Renewable Energy Converter (2023)

 Summer Research Project at the Marine Renewable Energy Lab (MRELab).